 One particular issue with e-health is that not only the data is encrypted, but it may also contain data at different sensitivity levels, not all of which appropriate to each user.
 For instance in the US the Health Insurance Portability and Accountability Act (HIPAA) regulates the use and disclosure of protected health information.
 Different actors within a healthcare scenario may have different levels of authorizations for accessing the data within the health records, so the information system must take care to present the health data to each user according to the level of authorization for that user.
 A process, common to address this issue is redaction.
 This means that one starts with a document that originally includes data of all sensitivity levels and then removes any piece of information that has a higher sensitivity level than the pre-determined redaction level (RL).
 The end result is a redacted version of the initial document that can be presented to a person/entity that has the matching authorization level (AL).
 Persons with lower AL are not authorized to view this particular version of document.
 The redaction engine can produce multiple versions of the initial records, where each version corresponds to one redaction level (RL) including material at specific sensitivity level (and lower).

-Figure 8-8 – An illustration of a process with 2 levels of redaction.
-Black color indicates a data field that is masked from an unauthorized user.
+Figure 8-8 An illustration of a process with 2 levels of redaction.
+Black colour indicates a data field that is masked from an unauthorized user.

 Care must be taken to ensure that only authorized users have access to data.
 Therefore, the system must match the redaction level (RL) of data with the authorization level (AL) and present the proper version of the record for each actor.